bretlowery/flan/readme.md

 # FLAN: Fake (Access) Logs for Apache or NGINX

 FLAN is a Python 3.x utility that creates one or more fake Apache or NGINX access.log files with fake entries based on the entries from a real-world access.log file that you provide it.
-The name itself is actually fake: it can generate logs for anything that consumes NCSA Combined Log Format, but FLNCSACLF seems like the name of a Wonka-brand prescription nasal spray rather than a fungible Github project acronym, so.
+The name itself is actually fake: it can generate logs for anything that consumes NCSA Combined Log Format, but FLNCSACLF seems like the name of a Wonka-brand prescription nasal spray rather than a properly ascetic Github project acronym, so.

 ----------------------
 ### Feature Highlights